Providing Clients with a Wide Range of Legal Services

-We help our clients protect their legacies and create a roadmap for all of life’s challenges with a combination of documents including wills, revocable trusts, irrevocable trusts, powers of attorney, health care appointments, transfer on death deeds (and other automatic “upon death” transfers), and pre-marital and post-marital agreements.
+We help our clients protect their legacies and create a roadmap for all of life’s challenges with a combination of documents including wills, revocable trusts, irrevocable trusts, powers of attorney, health care directives, transfer on death deeds (and other automatic “upon death” transfers), and pre-marital and post-marital agreements.
 We also assist with the titling of property and the completion of beneficiary designations as part of a comprehensive and holistic estate planning process.

-As children with special needs turn the age of 18, parents find themselves no longer legally permitted to make health care and financial decisions for their child.
+As children with special needs turn 18, parents find themselves no longer legally permitted to make health care and financial decisions for their child.
 Similarly, adults with a disability or age-related illness, such as dementia, can also become unable to handle their day-to-day needs.
 In these cases, a court-appointed guardianship can give you the tools to safely care for your loved one’s needs.

 When guardianship becomes necessary, our firm can help your family every step of the way.
 We will take you through the process from beginning to end, and provide you ongoing assistance with periodic guardianship accountings.
 We also can serve as guardian-ad-litem in ongoing guardianship matters.

-For more information about Guardianship services, please call our office to schedule an appointment with Attorney Kristin Steckbeck.
+For more information about Guardianship services, please call our office to schedule an appointment with Attorney Kristin L. Steckbeck.

 Special Needs Planning